JetBlue: 2020s

+However, CEO Joanna Geraghty disputes these claims, stating that the airline had no plans to file for bankruptcy in 2026, despite rising jet fuel prices.
+Geraghty claimed that JetBlue secured over $500 million in debt financing to support up to 22 aircraft.

 Network

 As of January 2024, JetBlue Airways flies to 104 destinations in the Americas, with most of them in the United States and the Caribbean, a smaller selection of destinations in parts of Central and South America, and four destinations in Europe.

 Codeshare agreements

 JetBlue has entered into a number of codeshare agreements with other airlines, meaning airlines agree to share certain flights, which both airlines market and publish on their own flight schedules under their respective airline designators and flight numbers.

 JetBlue codeshares with the following airlines: